Adrian Stawski

-Adrian Stawski (born 26 December 1978) is a Polish professional football manager and former player who was most recently in charge of Polish club Stomil Olsztyn.
+Adrian Stawski (born 26 December 1978) is a Polish professional football manager and former player who is currently in charge of Zawisza Bydgoszcz.

 Career

 Stawski started his managerial career with Polish seventh division side Urania Udorpie in 2004, helping them achieve promotion to the Polish sixth division.
 In 2017, Stawski was appointed manager of Bytovia Bytów in the Polish second division, where he suffered relegation to the Polish third division.

 On 24 June 2021, he was appointed head coach of Stomil Olsztyn on a one-year contract.
 On 22 March 2022, he was dismissed from his post.

+In June 2024, Stawski was announced as the new manager of III liga club Zawisza Bydgoszcz ahead of the 2024–25 season.